Dallastown area school district

 Dallastown Area School District’s motto is “Dedication to Excellence.”
 We strive for excellence in all of our programming, including the gifted program.
 We believe that all students benefit from instruction that challenges them to reach meaningful academic goals.
 Our mission is to identify gifted students through established criteria set forth by the state of Pennsylvania and to develop appropriate programs to meet their individual academic and social/emotional needs.

-Homebound instruction is available to all students in the case of long-term illness or temporary disability (three or more weeks).
+Homebound instruction is available to all students in the case of long-term illness or temporary disability (two or more weeks).
 Instruction can be arranged for major subject areas.
 Arrangements are made through the School Counseling Office for homebound instruction with written request from a licensed medical practitioner or physician.

 inclement weather/school delays/wildcat remote learning days